-DMD functional modes are controlled by the DLPC3432ZVB controller.
-See the DLPC3432ZVB controller data sheet or contact a TI applications engineer.
+The DLPC3434 controller manages the functional modes of the DMD.
+For more infromation, download the controller data sheet or contact a TI applications engineer.

 7.5 Optical Interface and System Image Quality Considerations

 TI assumes no responsibility for end-equipment optical performance.
 Achieving the desired end-equipment optical performance involves making trade-offs between numerous component and system design parameters.
 Optimizing system optical performance and image quality strongly relate to optical system design parameter trades.
 Although it is not possible to anticipate every conceivable application, projector image quality and optical performance is contingent on compliance to the optical system operating conditions described in the following sections.